Rusheeta/Embedded-Systems-Assignments/Interview Questions/Interview-Part1.md

 enum weight{ rosy=42, rob=56, tom=67}
 ````

-5. If the first parameter of the fprintf() is replaced by stdout, it prints the output on the console instead of writing the output into the file.
+5.If the first parameter of the fprintf() is replaced by stdout, it prints the output on the console instead of writing the output into the file.

-6. Recursion is term used when a function calls itself.
+6.Recursion is term used when a function calls itself.
 It is used to replace complex iterative code.
 ````
 #include<stdio.h>